 Here comes the most attractive feature of Facebook advertising – audience targeting.
 This is contained in the ‘Ad sets’ part of your campaign.
-The way you can target your audience through Facebook is unparalleled.
-Facebook itself offers some powerful targeting options so you don’t have to do much.
-You can define an audience based on geography, interests, age and other criteria.
-So once you have set up your campaign you have two options:
+This way, you can target your audience through multiple Ad sets.
+Facebook itself offers some powerful targeting options, so you don’t have to do much.
+You can define an audience based on geography, interests, age, and other criteria.
+So once you have set up your campaign, you have two options:

-- Use already saved Audience: In case there’s no need for any change in your targets, you can choose from your already created audience.
+- Use already saved audience: If there’s no need for any change in your targets, you can choose from your already created audience.
 These audiences are people who have already interacted with your brand.

 - Custom audiences/lookalike audiences: You can create audiences based on the traffic on your website using the Facebook Pixel.
-The Facebook Pixel is a piece of code that you can embed into your website and that allows you to measure and build audiences and also track conversions.
-However, you need to define the custom audiences using Facebook Pixel beforehand as you cannot define it during the campaign creation process.
+The Facebook Pixel allows you to measure and build audiences and also track conversions.
+However, you need to define the custom audiences using Facebook Pixel beforehand, as you cannot define it during the campaign creation process.

-As you start giving inputs for your audience, you will see a meter showing your audience reach as too wide, too narrow, or just right.
+As you start giving your audience input, you will see a meter showing your audience’s reach as too wide, too narrow, or just right.

 Ad placement is another important aspect of your advertising.
 To reap the best of your Ads, you need to optimize your Ad placements.
-Though Facebook has a feature of automatic placement in which it, by default, includes Facebook, Instagram and the audience networks.
+Facebook has a feature of automatic placement in which it, by default, includes Facebook, Instagram, and the audience networks.
 However, in order to select the right placements, you need to have some knowledge in advance about what platforms or placements suit your product or service the best.
-The full list of placements are:
+The complete list of placements are:

 - Facebook: Feed, Instant Articles, In-stream videos, Right column, Marketplace, Stories.

 - Audience Network: Native, banner and interstitial, In-stream videos, Rewarded videos.